 9 June 2017

-The Geological Society have awarded this year’s prestigious Bigsby Medal to Professor Carrie Lear from the School of Earth and Ocean Sciences.
+The Geological Society have awarded this year’s prestigious Bigsby Medal to Professor Carrie Lear from the School of Earth and Environmental Sciences.

 The award, which was founded by John Jeremiah Bigsby (1792 - 1881) in 1887, recognises Professor Lear’s eminent services to the field of geology.